Telemedicine EMR Software

 Meaningful Use Changes

-At a recent health care conference, Andy Slavitt, the administrator of the Centers for Medicare & Medicaid Services, declared that Meaningful Use was over, and would be replaced by the end of this year with something better.
-But a deeper look into the claims revealed that meaningful use would very much still be there, only much improved.
+At a recent healthcare conference, Andy Slavitt, the administrator of the Centers for Medicare & Medicaid Services, declared that Meaningful Use was over, and would be replaced by the end of this year with something better.
+However, a deeper look into the claims revealed that meaningful use would still be there, only much improved.

 The new measures aim to make the reporting and benchmark for reaching the required reports much easier and laxer than under Meaningful Use, along with other changes.
 Yet it is safe to say that none of these changes will make an impact until the end of 2017.